Experts attribute lockdown as main factor behind fall in COVID-19 cases in Delhi | Health

 The national capital had registered 7,897 coronavirus cases on April 10 with 39 deaths, as per official data.

-On Friday, the fatality count stood at 289, with experts cautioning that even over 8,500 daily cases was ''still a huge figure'' and ''severity of cases were still the same as before''.
+The fatality count stood at 289 on Friday, with experts cautioning that even over 8,500 daily cases was ''still a huge figure'' and ''severity of cases were still the same as before''.

-Chief Minister Arvind Kejriwal, earlier in the day, said the city's COVID-19 cases count in the last 24 hours was over 8,500 which was much lower than the figures reported on April 20, when it had crossed the 28,000-mark.
+Chief Minister Arvind Kejriwal had said the city's COVID-19 cases count in the last 24 hours, just over 8,500, was much lower than the figures reported on April 20, when it had crossed the 28,000-mark.

-Doctors at leading government and private hospitals in Delhi said, there is a relative fall in number of cases, and ''still a long way to go'' before the daily count comes down to below 2,000-mark, as it was, a few months earlier.
+Doctors at leading government and private hospitals in Delhi said there is a relative fall in the number of cases and ''still a long way to go'' before the daily count falls below the 2,000-mark, as it was a few months earlier.

 ''Lockdown, I would say is the biggest factor in arriving at a situation where we are now, when daily cases from 28,000 have come down to about 8,500.
 However, it is still a huge figure, and there should be no room for complacency, on any front,'' Medical Director of Rajiv Gandhi Super Speciality Hospital (RGSSH), B L Sherwal, told PTI.